Boeing AH-64 Apache: 21st century

 In 2014, the Army began implementing a plan to move all Apaches from the Army Reserve and National Guard to the active Army to serve as scout helicopters to replace the OH-58 Kiowa.
 Using the AH-64 to scout would be less expensive than Kiowa upgrades or purchasing a new scout helicopter.
 AH-64Es can control UAVs like the MQ-1C Grey Eagle to perform aerial scouting missions; a 2010 study found the teaming of Apaches and UAVs was the most cost-effective alternative to a new helicopter and would meet 80 percent of reconnaissance requirements, compared to 20 percent with existing OH-58s and 50 percent with upgraded OH-58s.
 National Guard units, who would lose their attack helicopters, criticized the proposal.
 In March 2015, the first heavy attack reconnaissance unit was formed with 24 Apaches and 12 Shadow UAVs.

 In July 2014, the Pentagon announced that Apaches had been dispatched to Baghdad to protect embassy personnel from Islamic State militant attacks.
 On 4 October 2014, Apaches began performing missions in Operation Inherent Resolve against Islamic State ground forces.
 In October 2014, U.S. Army AH-64s and Air Force fighters participated in four air strikes on Islamic State units northeast of Fallujah.
 In June 2016, Apaches were used in support of the Iraqi Army's Mosul offensive and provided support during the Battle of Mosul, sometimes flying night missions supporting Iraqi operations.
 In December 2019, two Apaches provided overwatch for U.S. Marines to secure the U.S. embassy in Baghdad, Iraq after armed militants, supported by Iran, attempted to storm the facility.

 In March 2024, two Apache crashes within two days increased scrutiny.

 On 30 April 2025, US Secretary of Defense Pete Hegseth ordered the Secretary of the Army to "end procurement of obsolete systems, and cancel or scale back ineffective or redundant programs, including manned aircraft, excess ground vehicles (e.g., HMMWV), and outdated UAVs."
 The Army said it would stop procuring AH-64s.

+AH-64s were used in combat in the 2026 Iran war.
+On 9 June 2026, a US AH-64 was shot down in the Strait of Hormuz while on patrol.
+A US Naval Forces Central Command Task Force 59 Sea Drone was used to rescue the two-person crew.
+On the same day, the AH-64's downing was confirmed by President Trump to be caused by Iranian drone fire.
+Iran stated that it did not deliberately target the helicopter.